-While the Declaration of Independence is revered for its eloquence, and inspirational philosophies, in the most straightforward sense it is a legal documents written by a lawyer and approved by lawyers.
+While the Declaration of Independence is revered for its eloquence, and inspirational philosophies, in the most straightforward sense it is a legal document written by a lawyer and approved by lawyers.
 Of the Declaration’s signers 25 of 56 were lawyers.
-Of the non-lawyers, they rest were in business and active in public affairs.
+Of the non-lawyers, the rest were in business and active in public affairs.

 The statistics are often mentioned, but the import of the statistics is almost never discussed.
 When you keep this commonality in mind, the form of the document makes sense.